 You have to proactively and selectively search for individual candidates with specific skills, experiences and knowledge.

-Attending specialised conferences, educational seminars and similar events are also a great way to meet potential candidates.
+Attending specialized conferences, educational seminars and similar events are also a great way to meet potential candidates.

 Take your recruiting strategy to a whole new level!